Welcome to Highworth Warneford School

 Q/ Do I get put into set groups?

-You will be put into an ability group for Maths from Year 7 based on information from your primary school.
+You will be put into an ability group for Maths from Year 7 based on information from your primary school and your progress in the first few weeks.
 There is some movement during the year to make sure you are in the correct class and can make the best progress.
 Some other subjects set from Year 8 onwards.

 Q/ How big are classes